ModelarData/ModelarDB-RS/docs/user/README.md

 ### Embed Library
 ModelarDB includes an embeddable library in the form of `modelardb_embedded`.
-It allows programming languages to execute queries against or write to `modelardbd`, `modelardbm`, or a data folder directly.
+It allows programming languages to execute queries against or write to `modelardbd` or a data folder directly.
 A C-API allows other programming languages than Rust to also use `modelardb_embedded`.
 The location where queries and writes are executed is specified using the set of `open_*()` methods and the `connect()` method.
-The other methods in `modelardb_embedded` work for both local disk, object store, `modelardbd`, and `modelardbm` with a few exceptions.
+The other methods in `modelardb_embedded` work for both local disk, object store, and `modelardbd` with a few exceptions.
 Thus, a program can be developed against a small data set in a local data folder and then scaled by switching to `modelardbd`.

 ```python